“All of Sicily is a dimension of the imagination.”

 - Difficulty: Moderate/Difficult unless you are on an e-Bike!

 - Guides: Giovanni Ramaccioni

-Option to add a guided hike up Mt.
-Etna ($550 per person/optional single supplement of $250).
-This includes two nights of lodging at the 4-star Hotel Una Palace in Catania (double occupancy), two breakfasts, one dinner, a packed lunch on the day of the climb, transportation to and from Mt Etna, two Zephyr guides and an interpretive guide on the mountain.
-The hike up Mt.
-Etna is moderately challenging but there will be an easier route available (using a tram to get part of the way up).Book this Tour
+> Option to add a two-night, one-day guided hike on Mt.
+Etna for $800 per person with an optional single supplement of $200.
+This includes two nights of lodging at the 4-star Hotel Una Palace in Catania (double occupancy), two breakfasts, transportation to and from Mt Etna, one Zephyr guide, and an interpretive guide on the mountain.
+This is not a summit climb and so is of moderate difficulty.

 - Bike through the breathtaking Sicilian countryside, taking in rocky landscapes, charming villages, and vast seascapes

 - Learn about the ancient history of the island, via multiple UNESCO archaeological sites